Justine (de Sade novel): Film, TV or theatrical adaptations

 The story has been adapted for film several times, most notably in a 1969 international co-production directed by Jesús Franco and starring Jack Palance, Romina Power, and Klaus Kinski as the Marquis, titled Marquis de Sade: Justine.
 There has also been a graphic novel version by Guido Crepax.
-In 1972, French director Claude Pierson filmed a very faithful adaptation of Sade's work entitled Justine de Sade, with French Alice Arno in the title role.
+In 1972, French director Claude Pierson filmed a very faithful adaptation of Sade's work titled Justine de Sade, with French Alice Arno in the title role.
 In 1973, the Japanese director Tatsumi Kumashiro filmed an adaptation of Justine as part of Nikkatsu's Roman Porno series.
 The film was titled Woman Hell: Woods are Wet (女地獄　森は濡れた, Onna Jigoku: Mori wa Nureta).
-In 1977, a film version of the novel, entitled Cruel Passion, was released.
+In 1977, a film version of the novel, titled Cruel Passion, was released.

 Justine was also featured in the 2000 film Quills based on the life of the Marquis de Sade.

 Julia Ducournau, director of the film Raw, said in an interview with Variety that she named the protagonist after Sade's Justine.